Ahh ― a Saturday round of golf. Could anything be more relaxing?

 However, what if you want something more from your game?
 What if for you, that golf game is one of the few chances you get to exercise?
 In that case, that leisurely walk is likely not going to be enough.

-If you’d like to burn more calories and build some muscle while you strive to get under par, try the following tips to turn your golf game into an effective aerobic and strength-training workout.
+If you’d like to turn your golf game into a great workout and burn more calories and build some muscle while you strive to get under par, try the following tips to turn your golf game into an effective aerobic and strength-training workout.
 Not only may they help you trim a few inches off your waist, they may also trim a few points off your score as well.

 5 Ways to Burn More Calories While Playing Golf